Luiz Felipe Lampreia

 Luiz Felipe Palmeira Lampreia (19 October 1941 - 2 February 2016) was a Brazilian diplomat and sociologist.
 He was born in Rio de Janeiro.
 Lampreia worked as a professor at Pontifical Catholic University of Rio de Janeiro.
 He served as chairman of the Industry Federation of the State of Rio de Janeiro.
 He created a blog during his later career called O Globo.

-Lampreia served as ambassador to Suriname from 1983 until 1985, and ambassor to Portugal from 1990 to 1992.
+Lampreia served as ambassador to Suriname from 1983 until 1985, and ambassador to Portugal from 1990 to 1992.
 He served as Minister of Foreign Affairs from 1995 to 2001.

 Lampreia died in Rio de Janeiro from a heart attack on 2 February 2016 at the age of 74.